LesFerch/WinSetView/README.md

 ## Submit

-Execute the Powershell script to apply the selected options to the registry and restart Explorer.
+Execute the PowerShell script to apply the selected options to the registry and restart Explorer.

 When *Submit* is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) and that INI file name is passed to WinSetView.ps1.